kubernetes/website/docs/tasks/configure-pod-container/configure-pod-initialization.md

 {% include code.html language="yaml" file="init-containers.yaml" ghlink="/docs/tasks/configure-pod-container/init-containers.yaml" %}

-In the configuration file, you can see that the Pod has a Volume that the init Container and the application Container share.
+In the configuration file, you can see that the Pod has a Volume that the init container and the application container share.

-The init Container mounts the
+The init container mounts the
-shared Volume at `/work-dir`, and the application Container mounts the shared Volume at `/usr/share/nginx/html`.
-The init Container runs the following command and then terminates:
+shared Volume at `/work-dir`, and the application container mounts the shared Volume at `/usr/share/nginx/html`.
+The init container runs the following command and then terminates:

      wget -O /work-dir/index.html http://kubernetes.io

-Notice that the init Container writes the `index.html` file in the root directory of the nginx server.
+Notice that the init container writes the `index.html` file in the root directory of the nginx server.

 Create the Pod:

     kubectl create -f http://k8s.io/docs/tasks/configure-pod-container/init-containers.yaml

-Verify that the nginx Container is running:
+Verify that the nginx container is running:

     kubectl get pod init-demo

-The output shows that the nginx Container is running:
+The output shows that the nginx container is running:

     NAME      READY     STATUS    RESTARTS   AGE
     nginx     1/1       Running   0          43m

-Get a shell into nginx the Container running in the init-demo Pod:
+Get a shell into the nginx container running in the init-demo Pod:

     kubectl exec -it init-demo -- /bin/bash